CGI-FR/TIPO/README.md

   - $.employees.*.children
 ```

-In this case we want to swap children of the employees.
-Siblings will not be separated in this scenario because the JSONPath `$.employees.*.children` will select whole arrays of children.
-However children will be distributed to new parents.
+In this example, we want to swap the children of the employees.
+Siblings will not be separated, as the JSONPath `$.employees.*.children` selects entire arrays of children.
+However, children will be redistributed to new parents.

 ### Execution (1st form)